SoftwareHeritage/swh-docs/docs/user/deposit/howto/account.rst

 password and a collection name (identified as ``USERNAME``, ``PASSWORD`` and ``COLLECTION`` in the remaining of this documentation).

-You are now ready to :ref:`prepare your artefacts and metadata <deposit-prepare>`.
+You are now ready to :doc:`prepare`.